Design Kuu Co. is a woman-owned Finnish design studio founded in 2010 - out of love for arts, colors, ornaments &

 "I am a Finnish designer and artist from a creative family.

-My late father was an architect, my mother a crafts teacher and my grandmother a seamstress so I grew up knowing that I would become an artist of some sort also myself.
+My father was an architect, my mother a crafts teacher and my grandmother a seamstress so I grew up knowing that I would become an artist of some sort also myself.

 I have always loved colors, ornaments, light and music… always listening to it while working.
 Arabic or Sub-continental, sometimes Finnish... all music inspires me.
 I try to find matching points between various cultures, their arts and architecture.
 My curiosity guides my design process.

 My style is not typically Scandinavian as I often use vivid strong colors and extravagant patterns in my work.
 Still a lot of inspiration I find from the nature of Finland (of any country actually), its forms and textures.
 I place my style in a category of a rarer style - Nordic Maximalism.

 I am always willing to learn more.
 I never hesitate to start with a new, unfamiliar material or subject.
 I see new tasks as creative challenges to be solved.

 I have truly loved my work as a designer and artist.
 I feel blessed to have had chances to share my visions of luxury and beauty.
 If I can make people happy with my designs, then I have succeeded in my work!"

 Before her 2003 graduation as Master of Art from University of Art and Design Helsinki (Aalto), department of glass and ceramics design, she studied Fine Art techniques in Pekka Halonens Art Academy.